Skip to main content

 Application

 • Programs (also known as "software") where you can create and edit files, such as documents and presentations.
-They are also the programs the you surf the web through, watch movies, and listen to music.
+They are also the programs that you surf the web through, watch movies, and listen to music.
 There are many different types of applications.

 Click